Maryland’s Smart Solution for Organics Recycling

 Our Jessup facility is designed for haulers with an efficient layout, maximized traffic flow and multiple scales, allowing for minimized on-site time.
 Open for deliveries 24/7 and located approximately one mile from I-95, haulers can reduce transportation costs while increasing their sustainability-focused customer base.

-Maryland recently became the latest among a growing number of states that require businesses to recycle food residuals.
-As of January 1, 2023, commercial entities that generate at least 2 tons per week of food residuals (1 ton per week beginning in 2024) and are located within 30 miles of an organics recycling facility, like our Jessup facility, will be required to separate and divert food residuals away from final disposal in landfills and incinerators.
+Are you breaking the law?
+Maryland requires businesses to recycle food residuals.
+If you generate at least 1 ton per week of food residuals and are located within 30 miles of an organics recycling facility, like our Jessup facility, you are required to separate and divert food residuals away from final disposal in landfills and incinerators.

 Schedule A Tour

-To visit the facility, learn more about the business and environmental benefits of anaerobic digestion, contact us today.
+To visit the facility, learn more about what we do, and the environmental benefits of anaerobic digestion, contact us today.